 How Long Can Cigars Stay in a Humidor?

 Cigars can stay in a humidor almost indefinitely.
 Aficionados recommend keeping your new cigars in a humidor for at least three months before smoking them, while others maintain that 4-5 years is ideal.
-As long as cigars are maintained at the right temperature and humidity, they can be stored for a very long time.
-It is important to make sure the cigars don’t develop cigar mold or get dry and lose their natural oils.
+To keep your cigars fresh it is most important to maintain the right humidity and temperature.
+If you do, your cigars will last you a long time.

 Do Cigars Lose Nicotine?